MRtrix3/mrtrix3/docs/installation/build_from_source.rst

    qmake, rcc & moc executables (note these will probably be included in one of the other packages).

+- *[optional]* the TIFF library and utilities version >= 4.0, and its corresponding development header/include files

+-  *[optional]* the FFTW library version >= 3.0, and its corresponding development header/include files

+-  *[optional]* the PNG library and its corresponding development header/include files

 ..
 WARNING::
    The compiler included in Ubuntu 12.04 and other older distributions is no longer capable of compiling *MRtrix3*, as it now requires C++11 support.